 As well as work, I stayed in touch with my musical friends, and we played a number of events as a quintet.
 I also bought my first DSLR camera, which properly ignited my interest in photography.
 For a few months, I joined the local camera club, and by the end of the season, I’d even placed in the top 3 of one of their contests.
-Without learning so many skills by osmosis – from so many encouraging and inspiring people -during my time in Ruthin, I wouldn’t have been able to take the next steps that have got me to where I am now.
+Without learning so many skills by osmosis from so many encouraging and inspiring people during my time in Ruthin, I wouldn’t have been able to take the next steps that have got me to where I am now.

 The next couple of years continued to pass at what felt like an alarming rate.
 More Ruthin Festivals came and went, I turned 18 – officially a man – and passed my driving test (at last!).
 For a short time, I took up a second job at a pub, which allowed me to become part of another crowd, and also showed me just how seriously the Welsh are about sport.
 The summer of 2016, with Wales’ performing brilliantly in the Euro championship, brought with it an unforgettable atmosphere.

 It was only after turning 18, and the realisation that a lot of the people I’d known at school would be leaving for University, that I started to question if I’d done the right thing.
 While content with my circumstances, that ever-evasive “more” beckoned, and I started to think beyond the Vale in the hopes of chasing it.
-A mild panic set in, and I frantically started to put my finger on what I wanted to do with my life over the long-term.
+A mild panic set in, and I frantically started to put my finger on what I wanted to do with my life over the long term.
 University seemed, at this point, somewhat of a step back – back into institutional education, back into not earning – and I wasn’t sure if it was for me.
-But all of a sudden, the hills that had encircled me, kept me safe for 3 years, began to feel imposing and restrictive.
+But all of a sudden, the hills that had encircled me – kept me safe for 3 years – began to feel imposing and restrictive.
 Was there a world beyond them?

 Feeling rather uncomfortable, I sat down and had a chat with my boss at Fineline.
-Having been taken under the wing of the team and made to feel almost one of the family, I worried whether they’d be disappointed at me feeling it was time to move on.
+Having been taken under the wing of the team and made to feel almost like one of the family, I worried whether they’d be disappointed at me feeling it was time to move on.
 I needn’t have worried: although sad to see me go, I received their blessing, and even encouragement, to spread my wings a little further.

 The End / The New Beginning

 I quickly put in a few token university applications to try and get in through clearing – but of course, I had no A-Levels, so I also started searching the web for other opportunities.
 It was completely accidental that I stumbled across the BBC Academy website and read about their apprenticeship schemes that, importantly, required no qualifications.
 At first hesitant, I felt I wouldn’t be what such a massive organisation was looking for.
 I had no broadcast experience, and I lived nowhere near one of their offices.
 Even friends and colleagues told me not to hold out too much hope, as there’d be thousands of applicants.
-It was, of course, my mother that once again encouraged me (very heavily) to apply.
+It was, of course, my mother who once again encouraged me (very heavily) to apply.